Nelson00011/Vase7/README.md

 - [Maximum likelihood estimation - MLE](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) is a method of estimating the parameters of an assumed probability distribution, given some observed data.
 <p align="center"><a href="https://towardsdatascience.com/logistic-regression-deceptively-flawed-2c3e7f77eac9/"><img src="./image/LogitModel.PNG"></img></a></p>
+- LL-Null (log likelihood-null): the log-likelihood of a model which has no indepedent variables.

 - [Feature Scaling](https://en.wikipedia.org/wiki/Feature_scaling) is a method used to normalize the range of independent variables or features of data